pgb6/Twitter-Data-Scraper/README.md

+# Twitter Data Scraper
+This python file serves as a command line script that will allow the user to store a users' most recent 100 tweets into an NDJSON file.
+It can also search the first 100 tweets with a specified hashtag and display associated distinct hashtags as well as the count of each distinct hashtag.
+This script is useful for identifying and analyzing trends on Twitter through tweets and hashtags.
 # Approach
 This code was designed to be scalable and reusable, such that simple changes to the variables in the code would allow the functions to search a different users tweets, or a different hashtag.
 I took the liberty to provide the user with a docker build environment so that running the code would be less painful!
 However, if they do not want to use Docker, they can proceed to the boring way of